 National Apprenticeship Promotion Scheme

 National Apprenticeship Promotion Scheme (NAPS) was launched on 19th August 2016.
 It is a new scheme of Government of India to promote apprenticeship.
 This scheme was launched by the Prime Minister Narendra Modi recently during his recent visit to Kanpur, Uttar Pradesh.
 The scheme aims to provide apprenticeship training to over 50 lacs youngsters in order to create more jobs opportunities.
-It has budgetary outlay of approx Rs 10,000 crore.
+It has a budgetary outlay of approx Rs 10,000 crore.

 Components of NAPS